The English Governess at the Siamese Court

 However, when carefully reading again this accoount nowadays, one can only be impressed by how well-informed on Siamese mores the author was, and how carefully she studied details of the life at the Siamese Royal Court and around the country.
 Some examples:

-• as a secretary helping King Mongkut with his English correspondence, Anna Leonowens became accutely aware of the growing rivalry between England and France, and the Kingdom of Siam and France, regarding the control of the Cambodian and Laotian provinces.
-In particular, she notes that 'in 1865, his Majesty and the French Consul at Bangkok had a grave misunderstanding about a proposed modification of a treaty relating to Cambodia.
+in 1865, his Majesty and the French Consul at Bangkok had a grave misunderstanding about a proposed modification of a treaty relating to Cambodia.
 The consul demanded the removal of the prime minister from the commission appointed to arrange the terms of this treaty.
 The king replied that it was beyond his power to remove the Kralahomle.
 Afterward, the consul, always irritable and insolent, having nursed his wrath to keep it warm, waylaid the king as he was returning from a temple, and threatened him with war, and what not, if he did not accede to his demands.
-Whereupon, the poor king, effectually intimidated, took refuge in his palace behind barred gates; and forthwith sent messengers to his astrologers, magicians, and soothsayers, to inquire what the situation prognosticated."
+Whereupon, the poor king, effectually intimidated, took refuge in his palace behind barred gates; and forthwith sent messengers to his astrologers, magicians, and soothsayers, to inquire what the situation prognosticated.

-• the author's relation of her travel to Nagkhon-Wat (Siamese for Angkor Wat), at the end of the book, seems to have been added in haste, after noticing the growig interest for the illustrious Khmer ruins worldwide.
-Yet, she had read Henri Mouhot's accounts, and was in contact with Dr. Adolf Bastian, a somewhat pedantic but keen observer of the Ancient Khmer civilization's remains.
+- The author’s relation of her travel to Nagkhon-Wat (Nakhon-Wat, Siamese for Angkor Wat), at the end of the book, seems to have been added in haste, after noticing the growig interest for the illustrious Khmer ruins worldwide.
+Yet, she had read Henri Mouhot’s accounts, and was in contact with Dr. Adolf Bastian, a somewhat pedantic but keen observer of the Ancient Khmer civilization’s remains.
+John Thomson, whose photographs were used to illustrate this part, suggested that the author’s had just pilfered Mouhot’s account, noting in his Straits of Malacca (p 130):

 Download the book (pdf format).

-One of the "illustrations from photographs presented to the author by the King of Siam", to quote the author.
-Some researchers have argued that these photographs were in fact by John Thomson, and that the author used them without his permission.
-See more here.
+One of the “illustrations from photographs presented to the author by the King of Siam”, to quote the author.
+It has been proven that these photographs were in fact by John Thomson, and that the author used them without his permission.

-Tags: women travelers, women, Siam, musical instruments, explorers, photography, Thai Royal Court, modern history
+Tags: women travelers, women, Siam, musical instruments, explorers, photography, Thai Royal Court, modern history, Angkor Wat, 1870s

 About the Author